seek-oss/aec/README.md

 ## Configure

 Before you can use aec, you will need to create the config files in `~/.aec/`.
-You can use the config files provided by your organisation, or install the example config files as follows:
+Use config files provided by your organisation, or install the example config files by running `aec configure` and update them as necessary.
-1. Run `make install-config` to copy example config files to `~/.aec/`
-1. Modify the config files in `~/.aec/` and update any values as needed (eg: `additional_tags`)

 ## Handy aliases